 ASX Clear (Futures) also accepts as collateral for initial margin certain highly liquid debt securities, such as Australian Government securities, and cash collateral in NZD and a small number of other foreign currencies.
-ASX Clear (Futures) has accounts at Austraclear and NZClear, a securities settlement facility (SSF) owned and operated by the Reserve Bank of New Zealand (RBNZ), for settling AUD- and NZD-denominated collateral, respectively.
-Collateral denominated in other currencies is settled indirectly via relationships with private banks.
+ASX Clear (Futures) has accounts at Austraclear and NZClear, an SSF owned and operated by the RBNZ, for settling AUD- and NZD-denominated collateral, respectively.
+Collateral denominated in other currencies is settled indirectly via relationships with commercial banks.

 ASX Clear (Futures) defines the point at which settlement is final through contract specifications set out in its Operating Rules and Procedures, and those of ASX 24.
 The finality of its money settlements is further defined in the Austraclear and NZClear rules, supported by finality legislation in the relevant jurisdictions (CCP Standard 8.1).
 Contract specifications set out in ASX Clear (Futures)' and ASX 24's Operating Rules and Procedures also specify procedures and timetables for final settlement (CCP Standard 8.2).
-ASX Clear (Futures) does not allow settlement instructions that may be revoked (CCP Standard 8.3).
+ASX Clear (Futures) does not allow settlement instructions to be revoked (CCP Standard 8.3).